Variational Linearized Laplace Approximation for Bayesian Deep Learning: Introduction

 LA offers several advantages over alternative methods.
 It leverages the maximum a posteriori (MAP) solution, attainable via back-propagation, along with the inverse of the Hessian of the DNN parameters there.
 The negative inverse Hessian provides the covariances of a Gaussian posterior approximation and the MAP estimate furnishes the mean.
 Consequently, LA yields a Gaussian posterior approximation following standard DNN training with back-propagation.
 This resembles a pre-training step followed by fine-tuning, a common practice in deep learning \citep{daxberger2021laplace}.

-LA's counterpart is the necessity of computing the Hessian at the MAP, which becomes prohibitive for large DNNs.
+The main drawback of LA is the necessity of computing the Hessian at the MAP estimate, which becomes prohibitive for large DNNs.
 To simplify this, the Hessian is often approximated using the generalized Gauss-Newton (GGN) matrix \citep{martens2015optimizing}.
 While this is known to produce underfitting in LA \citep{lawrence2001variational}, using a linearized DNN for prediction alleviates it \citep{foong2019between}.
 This approach aligns with the fact that the GGN Hessian estimate is exact when applying LA to a linearized DNN.
-This method is referred to as Linearized LA (LLA) \citep{immer2021improving}.
+This method is referred to as Linearized LA (LLA) \citep{immer2021improving} and it simply consist in applying LA on a first-order Taylor approximation of the DNN output.

-LLA applies LA on a first-order Taylor approximation of the DNN output.
-Consequently, in regression problems, the mean of the predictive distribution obtained by LLA coincides with the DNN's prediction at the MAP estimate.
+As a consequence of the Taylor approximation, in regression problems, the mean of LLA's predictive distribution coincides with the DNN's prediction at the MAP estimate.
 This means that LLA simply provides error bars on the pre-trained DNN's predictions.
 Additionally, the Hessian estimate is always positive definite in LLA.
 This enables the usage of LLA at any point, not limited to the MAP estimate.
 This enhances the post-hoc nature of LLA w.r.t. that of LA.

 LLA has shown competitiveness with other approaches on a variety of uncertainty quantification tasks \citep{immer2021improving, foong2019between}.
 Nevertheless, for the practical usage of LLA in the context of large DNNs, further approximations on top of GGN are required.
 For instance, diagonal or Kronecker-factored (KFAC) approximations of the complete GGN matrix are used.
 This is motivated by the cubic cost of computing posterior variances in LLA w.r.t. the training set size or the number of parameters in the DNN.